DFE-Digital/get-help-with-tech/app/views/devices_guidance/replace_a_faulty_device.md

 Replacements from the manufacturer will come with standard factory settings.
 It's your responsibility to ensure these devices are safely set up for users.
 Refer to our guidance on [preparing a Standard Windows device](/devices/preparing-a-standard-windows-device) for steps to take regarding applying appropriate safeguarding and security settings.

 We are unable to provide support for laptops and tablets after the manufacturer’s warranty period expires.
 This includes 'Pre-issued' devices.
-Any repairs or replacements will need to arranged by your organisation.
+Any repairs or replacements will need to be arranged by your organisation.

 ## 4G wireless router faults